slashbrackets/python-utilities/README.md

 - **download_webpage.py** - this script will download a web page based on the URL provided and outputs to a local directory specified.
 It will include images and sanitize the image names to prevent invalid character names.
 Usage: `python download_webpage.py <url of webpage> <local directory>`

 - **tree.py** - similar to the DOS TREE command this script will draw a directory tree and allows exclusion of specific folders.
-Usage: `python tree.py /path/to/root -e node_modules other_folder_to_exclude`
+Usage: `python tree.py /path/to/root -e node_modules other_folder_to_exclude -f true`